makerdao/community/governance/polls/Proceed with Pre-Implementation Work for MIP90 (BlockTower Liquid AAA Structured Credit and Money Market Fund) - November 21, 2022.md

 start_date: 2022-11-21T16:00:00
 end_date: 2022-11-24T16:00:00
 ---
-# Poll: Proceed with Pre-Implementation Work for MIP90 (BlockTower Liquid AAA Structured Credit and Money Market Fund) - November 21, 2022
+# Poll: Proceed with Pre-Implementation Work for the Deal Outlined in MIP90 (BlockTower Liquid AAA Structured Credit and Money Market Fund) - November 21, 2022

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the [Strategic Finance Core Unit (SF-001)](https://mips.makerdao.com/mips/details/MIP39c2SP36).
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning Monday, November 21 at 16:00 UTC.